loucash/riak_governor/README.md

 @darach

 riak_governor is an extension to riak_core that provides a simple api to check a leader of the unique set of preflist owning nodes.
-It uses rafter underneath for leader election.
+It uses rafter or riak_ensemble underneath for leader election.
+This work is **experimental**.

 When application starts and on each ring change event riak_governor determines the set of ensembles.
 There is one ensemble of each unique set of proflist owning nodes.